aaronbloomfield/pdr/tutorials/02-gdb/index.md

 There appears to be a couple more errors in the code.
 Let's address the problem with the average value.
 To do this we'll need to use the step into ability of the debugger.

 Place a breakpoint on the line that the GetAverage() function is called (the cout line in the main() method, not the GetAverage() method itself).
-Remove the breakpoint from the beginning of the source code: `clear <line>`, where <line> is the line of code where the breakpoint is at, or `delete 1`, where 1 is the breakpoint number.
+Remove the breakpoint from the beginning of the source code: `delete <line>`, where <line> is the line of code where the breakpoint is at, or `delete 1`, where 1 is the breakpoint number.
 You can see the list of breakpoints by entering `info break`.
 Once you have only one breakpoint set up at line that GetAverage() is called, run your code (`run`).
 It will run normally (we'll enter the same values: 2, 4, 6, 8, 10) until it hits the breakpoint.

 Press the Step Into button (`s`).
 Execution of the program now passes to the first line of the function GetAverage().
 Entering `bt` will show the series of function calls that got us to this point.
 We can now use the step over command (`n`) to step through the function and identify the errors.